Students

 During or shortly after your senior year, you take the NCEES FE Exam, the first national exam, to test your knowledge of the fundamentals of engineering acquired in college.

 After you pass the FE exam and receive your degree, you can apply for Engineer Intern Certification in Maine.
-The EI credential lets employers and others know that you have met national standards and are on the path to- professional engineering licensure.
+The EI credential lets employers and others know that you meet national standards and are on a path to professional engineering licensure.
 The certification is not required for future licensure as a PE, although the FE exam is.

 In evaluating your experience, the Board will look for evidence of increasing responsibility in your experience.
 Advanced degrees in engineering, such as an MS or PhD, will each take one year off the experience requirement.